ynori7/credential-detector/README.md

 # Credential-Detector [![Go Report Card](https://goreportcard.com/badge/ynori7/credential-detector)](https://goreportcard.com/report/github.com/ynori7/credential-detector) [![Build Status](https://travis-ci.org/ynori7/credential-detector.svg?branch=master)](https://travis-ci.com/github/ynori7/credential-detector)
 This simple command allows you to scan projects to detect potentially hard-coded credentials.

+Hard-coded credentials are authentication data such as passwords, API keys, authorization tokens, or private keys which have been embedded directory into the source code or static configuration files rather than obtaining them from an external source or injecting them upon deployment/runtime.
+This common practice tremendously increases the possibility for malicious users to guess passwords and obtain access to your systems.

+With this tool, it becomes an easy task to locate credentials which were mistakenly (or naively) committed to your repositories so that they can be revoked and replaced with more secure practices.

 ## Installation
 ```bash
 go install github.com/ynori7/credential-detector